-The industry substitution elasticities between labour, land, other costs and the capital-energy composite input in the value added nest are taken from the standard GTAP version 7 database; whilst the elasticity of substitution between labour occupations within an industry employs the same elasticity values as the aggregate value added nest (for lack of better information).
-The capital-energy sub-nest substitution elasticities are taken from a bio fuel extension of the GTAP-E model by Birur et al (2008).
-Examining greenhouse gas emissions, this work extends the standard GTAP to incorporate a module on energy usage (including biofuels), carbon markets and permit trading.
-At this stage, ORANI-ESP has no carbon market or permit trading scheme, although like GTAP-E, it contains an explicit treatment of energy markets and biofuels.
+The industry substitution elasiticities between labour, land, other costs and the capital-energy composite input in the value added nest are taken from the standard GTAP version 7 database; whilst the elasticity of substitution between labour occupations within an industry employs the same elasticity values as the aggregate value added nest (for lack of better information - which implies that all labour types, capital and capital-energy composite compete within the same nest).
+The capital-energy sub-nest substitution elasticities are taken from Burniaux and Truong (2002) and a bio-fuel extension of the GTAP-E model by Birur et al (2008).

 At the outset, the essential nature of energy in the production structure implies an inelastic demand structure, which is reflected in the substitution estimates in Birur et al. (2008).
 The estimates in their paper are revisions of the original GTAP-E estimates of Burniaux and Truong (2002) which were found to be too elastic.
 Birur et al. (2008) employ evidence from Beckman et al. (2008) for their revisions.
 Thus, the elasticity of substitution between capital and the energy composite input is 0.1.
-The substitution elasticity between electrical energy, coal energy and the non-electrical-coal energy composite is 0.1.
-The substitution elasticity between non-electrical or coal energy sources is 0.25.
+The substitution elasticity between electrical energy, coal energy and the non-electrical-coal energy composite is 0.25.
 Finally, the elasticity of substitution between biofuels and petroleum is zero (i.e., complements).
 The logic here is that in production, biofuels are often blended with gasoline.

-In the intermediate inputs nest, both for industry and investment demands, the elasticities of substitution are the same as those in the latest GTAP version 7 database for Spain (Narayanan and Walmsley, 2008).
-Thus, in the upper nest, there are elasticities of substitution between domestic and composite imported intermediate inputs, whilst in the lower nest (known as the Armington nest) the elasticities of substitution between EU and non-EU imports are double those of the upper nest.
+In the intermediate inputs nest, both for industry and investment demands, the elasticities of substitution are the same as those in the latest GTAP version 7 database for Spain (Narayanan and Walmsley, 2008).40 Thus, in the upper nest, there are elasticities of substitution between domestic and composite imported intermediate inputs, whilst in the lower nest (known as the Armington nest) the elasticities of substitution between EU and non-EU imports are double those of the upper nest.41